CLICK A NAME below to learn more about our team…

 She learned a lot about improvisation when she worked as a street entertainer at Silver Dollar City.
 She also performed in plays (“Private Lives”; “Sweet Charity”; “Folio Follies” and various children’s theatre traveling productions) and reader’s theatre workshops at Missouri State University as well as working backstage (stage director, props, costumes, sound, lighting) on almost every production in which she was not acting.
 She brings many skills to BAC but we are particularly excited about her years of experience “of operating on a shoe string budget” as a teacher and in the theater.
 She is a member of the Nixa City Council and works for Nixa Chamber of Commerce.

-Robert Cohn - Board Member
+Marty Schmitt - Board Member

 BRAC Board Member